From the Artist - A. Thompson:

 About A.Thompson’s Art (ATA):

 A.Thompson, a self-taught artist who recently started painting in 2010, as a form of expressing emotions after completing rehabilitation for drugs and alcohol.
 Since then A.Thompsons Art (ATA) has participated in art shows and galleries across the country showing in Los Angeles to New York from Washington state to Washington D.C.
 She is an abstract expression artist dabbing in both contemporary and Navajo culture mediums.
 Studying all forms of art and artist, from older generations to the new age, ATA loves to aim all her work in different directions, different styles and working with different tools to help capture what it is she is trying to express.
 With a motto, “Let’s decorate the world with more art,” ATA has since increased her drive to succeed in the art world.
-After returning home to her reservations in the summer of 2014, ATA works and lives out of her studio in Lukachukai Arizona, located near the Chuska Mountains.
-Coming from a struggling past, ATA feel a great passion for helping and encouraging local and young artist to find a positive outlet with art demonstrations and motivational speaking.
+After returning home to her reservation in the summer of 2014, ATA works and lives out of her studio in Lukachukai Arizona, located near the Chuska Mountains.
+Coming from a struggling past, ATA feels a great passion for helping and encouraging local and young artist to find a positive outlet with art demonstrations and motivational speaking.